CF Montreal drop home opener to Philadelphia in loss - TSN.ca

 As Montreal continued to push for an equalizer, a rocket from Lappalainen was headed straight for the top corner, forcing an acrobatic save by Andre Blake, waking up the 13,000 fans in attendance.

-Less than a minute later, Carranza’s studs-up tackle on Zachary Brault-Guillard saw him get sent off for his second yellow card offence and reducing Philadelphia to ten men.
+Less than a minute later, Carranza’s studs-up tackle on Brault-Guillard saw him get sent off for his second yellow card offence and reducing Philadelphia to 10 men.

-With less than ten minutes to go, Kamal Miller was gifted a wide-open header, but could not hit the target.
+With less than 10 minutes to go, Kamal Miller was gifted a wide-open header, but could not hit the target.

+“I have the options I have at the moment,” said Nancy when asked about a lack of attacking players.
+“I decided to switch things up to prioritize crosses into the box, but we just have to play to our strengths.”

 Montreal failed to generate any chances after that, with Philadelphia sitting deep and repelling every wave of attack.